The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

 10. Swallowtail Butterfly

-Swallowtail butterflies can be brightly-colored or have darker wings with light spots.
+Swallowtail butterflies can be brightly colored or have darker wings with light spots.
 Their natural appearance can mimic that of poisonous species for protection.

 Their wing-beat speed, the slowest of all insects, makes them one of North America’s slowest animals.
-This allows the swallowtail to feed on its most common foods, which in the case of the Eastern Tiger Swallowtail (Papilio glaucus) include lilac, wild cherry, and milkweed nectars.
+This allows the swallowtail to feed on its most common foods, which in the case of the Eastern Tiger Swallowtail (Papilio glaucus), include lilac, wild cherry, and milkweed nectars.

 Compared to a midge fly (several species of the order Diptera), which is 62,760 beats per minute, the swallowtail butterfly’s wings flap at only 300 beats per minute.

-The manatee is one of the slowest-moving mammals of the North American continent.
+The manatee is one of the slowest-moving mammals on the North American continent.
 The Florida Manatee (Trichechus manatus latirostris) is a subspecies of the West Indian Manatee (Trichechus manatus) and inhabits coastal areas including Florida, the Gulf Coast, and the Eastern Seaboard, up to Massachusetts.

 These animals can grow from eight to thirteen feet in length and weigh as much as 1,300 pounds.
-Historically, the manatee likes to inhabit warm waters, generally being attracted to warm natural springs.
+Historically, the manatee likes to inhabit warm waters, generally attracted to warm natural springs.

 Though they can swim in short bursts up to 15 miles an hour, this elephant relative generally swims at slower rates.
 Grazing on seagrass and other marine plants, manatees gently float at 4.8 to 8 km/hr (3 to 5 miles per hour).

 The Rosy Boa (Lichanura trivirgata) is a snake species that is one of the United States two native boas.
 Dwelling in the American Southwest and the states of Sonora and Baja, Mexico, these snakes are used to staying out of the sun under rocks and in caves.